-This tool contains mortality data for Drug Overdoses generally, and Opioid subsets specifically.
+This Mapping Tool contains mortality data for Drug Overdoses generally, and Opioid subsets specifically.

-- A) DRUG OVERDOSES (of any kind, excluding alcohol)
+- A) DRUG OVERDOSES (Caused by acute poisoning only.
+Excludes alcohol)

 - B) ALL OPIOIDS SUBSET